How do you make decisions about patient care in ICU?

-It is understandably an incredibly difficult time when a relative/friend is unwell, especially when they are unwell enough to require intensive care.
-Please know that as the team looking after them, we see supporting you and your family as an important part of their care and we are here to support wherever we can.
+It is understandably an incredibly difficult time when one of your family is so unwell that they require intensive care.
+In the ICU, we feel that supporting you and your family is an important part of their care and we want to help in any way we can.

-You may also find it helpful to reach out for further support.
-Your GP is a good place to start, even if it is just to let them know what is happening so that they might be able to support you in taking time away from work, or helping you to get in touch with psychological support services or local support groups.
-Our chaplaincy-spiritual care team also offers a multi-faith non-denominational service of support, which many families and friends have found a great source of comfort.
+It might also be helpful to reach out for further support.
+Your GP may be a good place to start; for example, they might be able to support you in taking time off work or putting you touch with psychological support services or local support groups.
+Our chaplaincy and spiritual care team also offers a multi-faith non-denominational service of support, which many families and friends have found a great source of comfort.

 These organisations are recommended by the NHS, and may also be useful sources of information and support: